How DV-ACT Works With Perpetrators Who Deny Or Minimise Their Behaviour

 The length of time that the programme will take is decided on a case by case basis and depends upon the needs of the perpetrator and whether a report is required urgently for court proceedings.
 Sessions can take place once or twice a week and double (weekly) sessions are also available.
 At a minimum, the programme will take 7 weeks to complete or 10 weeks as a maximum, however, any filing dates given will depend upon attendance.
 A final report will be provided 2 weeks after completion.

 The cost of the programme will need to be met by the local authority (although it may be possible to get LAA funding for the assessment part of the work) with the fees set out as follows (please note that prices are exclusive of VAT):

 Suitability assessment (where no previous DV-ACT assessment completed) - £440 (+VAT)

 Programme and final report filed upon completion - £1670 (+VAT)

 Please note that the suitability assessment and risk assessment will be invoiced for upon completion of that work before the start of the programme.
 The full programme and final report will be invoiced separately upon completion.

 What happens if the client does not complete the work?

-In the event that the client does not complete the programme the following costs will apply:
+In the event that the client does not complete the programme the local authority will be charged as follows: